 Problem Animal Elephant Hunting – Marromeu, Mozambique, circa 1936

-Above: During his 1936 problem elephant hunt Harry Flederman was provided with 60 porters by the Portuguese authorities.
+Above: During his 1936 crop-raiding elephant hunt Harry Flederman was provided with 60 porters by the Portuguese authorities.

-Twenty years ago, I was phoned and invited to the home of a Mr. R Flederman who was interested in selling a set of registered elephant tusks which had belonged to his late father, Harry Flederman.
-It was one of those invites that come around by your knowing someone, who knows someone, who knows …so it was with a sense of intrigue that I arrived at his beautiful Cape Town, Atlantic seaboard home.
+Twenty-two years ago, I was invited to the home of a Mr. R Flederman who was interested in selling a set of registered elephant tusks which had belonged to his late father, Harry Flederman.
+It was one of those invites that come around by your knowing someone, who knows someone, who knows …so it was with a sense of intrigue that I arrived at his beautiful Cape Town home on the Atlantic seaboard.

 However, when I saw the tusks he was wanting to sell, my intrigue turned to spellbound awe.
 They were magnificent specimens with matchless symmetry.
 One tusk was 8’ 4” (256,41cm) long, weighing 122lbs (55,33kg), and the other was 8’ 3” (253,85cm) long, weighing 118lbs(53,51kg).
 Their combined weight an impressive 240lbs (108.86kg).
 Unfortunately, I wasn’t in a position to find a buyer.

-Of interest to me however, was his late father’s photocopied albeit undated story which was kindly given to me to read.
-It was an intriguing story originally written by his father describing in detail his elephant hunting in Mozambique’s Marromeu region during 1936.
+Of interest to me however, was his late father’s photocopied although undated story, a copy of which was kindly given to me to read.
+It was an intriguing narrative originally written by his father describing in detail his elephant hunting in Mozambique’s Marromeu region during 1936.
 Although the actual hunt only lasted a month, it took place at a time when that remote part of Mozambique wasn’t easily accessible due to the inhospitable terrain and lack of road infrastructure.
-An area now under threat from radical Islamic fundamentalist fighting.
+An area which some months ago was under threat from radical Islamic fundamentalist fighting.

-In our modern era of hunting, the type of elephant hunt conducted by Harry Flederman would be termed a PAC (Problem Animal Control) hunt.
-Although on modern era PAC hunts huge tuskers like those shot by Flederman are no longer found.
-And if they were, they’d be left alone.
-He was invited by the Portuguese Authorities to assist with the hunting down and killing of six rogue elephants.
-All of his expenses would be paid for, and the provision of 60 tribal porters (bearers).
+In our modern era of hunting, the type of elephant hunt conducted by Harry Flederman would be termed a PAC (Problem Animal Control) hunt, meaning the elephants in question were crop-raiders plundering tribal crops, although on modern era PAC hunts huge tuskers like those shot by Flederman are no longer found.
+He was invited by the Portuguese Authorities to assist with the 'hunting down and killing of six rogue elephants.'
+All of his expenses would be paid for, and the authorities would provide him with 60 tribal porters (bearers).

 Harry Flederman doesn’t say anything about the trip to Beira, or how he got there from Cape Town.
 We must assume he travelled by ship.
 Once there though, he boarded the Trans-Zambezi Railway Train, with the Portuguese guard having been given specific instructions to put him off at Caia on the Zambezi River.
 Flederman refers to Caia as a ‘siding in the bush’, which he reached at 04hr00.